Thailand Destinations

 To truly explore the Kingdom of Thailand, give yourself time.
 Each region reveals something unique — from the spiritual charm of the North and the distinct traditions of the Northeast, to the fertile plains of Central Thailand and the tropical paradise of the South, known for its fiery cuisine and idyllic islands.

-Whether you're seeking cultural immersion, outdoor adventure, or the best beaches in Asia, Thailand promises a holiday like no other.
+Whether you’re seeking cultural immersion, outdoor adventure, or the best beaches in Asia, Thailand promises a holiday like no other.
 Dive into world-class marine parks, discover ancient temples, or simply relax in postcard-perfect surroundings.
+Ready to plan your trip?
+Find expert tips on the best travel time, top diving spots, must-see destinations, and more — all right here.

 Central Thailand is defined by its vast alluvial floodplain, where waters from the North and Northeast flow toward the sea.
 At its southern edge lies Bangkok, near the mouth of the mighty Chao Phraya River.
-With over 10 million residents, Bangkok and its surrounding provinces form the country’s most populous and economically vital region.
+With over 10 million residents, Bangkok and its surrounding provinces form the country’s most populous and economically vital region

 This fertile plain is Thailand’s rice bowl — one of the world’s most important rice-producing areas.
 Beyond Bangkok’s vibrant urban appeal, Central Thailand offers a wealth of cultural and natural treasures.
 Ayutthaya, the ancient capital of Siam, enchants with its historical grandeur, while Kanchanaburi captivates with dramatic landscapes and poignant wartime heritage.